matasmazeikaa/moviefy/README.md

 * react-app-rewired - Enables to edit babel or webpack configs without ejecting create-react-app ( used to enable decorator use)
 * classnames - utility for conditionally joining classNames together

+P.S.
+Movies in the list are doubled for the sole purpose to have 5k+ records